-If you own property in Spain and you would like to make a Spanish will to protect your assets, please contact us for a free initial consultation.
-You can contact us by email at firstname.lastname@example.org, by telephone on 020 3478 1420 or by completing our contact form.
+If you own assets in Spain and you would like to make a Spanish Will to protect your assets, please contact us for a free initial consultation.
+You can contact us by email at firstname.lastname@example.org, by telephone on 020 3478 1420, or by completing our contact form.